dburian/notes/fastspeech.md

 faster inference speed than the autoregressive competition.
 FastSpeech was introduced by [Ren et al. (2019)][paper].

-The model is quite old, but I wanted to read it for two answer two questions that crept up during reading [FastSpeech2](./fastspeech2.md):
+The model is quite old, but I wanted to read it to answer two questions that crept up during reading [FastSpeech2](./fastspeech2.md):

 - why predicting phoneme length as part of the model (and in the middle of it)?